 No desi meal is complete without dessert and vegan desi meals are no different.
 Biting into the golden spirals of a jalebi or a silver topped kaju katli brings even more joy when you realise that no animals were harmed in the making of the ongoing party in your mouth.
 Agra Petha or candied white pumpkin is another plant-based hit that comes in varieties like kesar, rose and the yummy angoori petha.

-Include some of these in the menu for your #PlantBasedNavratri.
-You can even end your desi plant-based meal with some unpolished saunf, anardana and a stingy paan to pack a vegan punch.
+Include some of these in your weekly mealplan.
+You can even choose to end your desi plant-based meal with some unpolished saunf, anardana and a paan to pack a vegan punch.

 If you’re contemplating a vegan eating but don’t know how to, sign up with us to receive all the resources and support you will need, for free!